-Each year the Bren School is able to offer general Recruitment Fellowship funding to 25-40% of its incoming master's students.
+Each year the Bren School is able to offer general Recruitment Fellowship funding to a percentage of its top applicants.
 Recruitment Fellowships provide incoming students with support to cover a portion of their tuition and campus fees.
 Recruitment Fellowship recipients are selected by the faculty-led Admissions Committee and demonstrate professional and academic promise.
 All MEDS applicants are automatically considered for these general Recruitment Fellowships; no supplemental application is required.
 If an applicant is selected for a Recruitment Fellowship, that person will be notified of this at the same time they are notified of admission to the program.

 UCSB abides by the Council of Graduate Schools resolution stating that prospective students are under no obligation to accept a financial award until April 15.